 “Really enjoyed each and every speaker; each one was relaxed in talking and sharing the knowledge they have.
 Going into an MD appointment, they don’t always share all of the information we’ve received these past three days.”

 “Everything was top-notch.
-Speakers excellent, food plentiful and delicious, everything was so well thought out.”
+Speakers excellent, everything was so well thought out.”

 Venue